LivePersonInc/developer-center/pages/Products/SalesForce Integration/overview.md

 	![LinkChat](img/linkchat.png)

 	{:start="5"}
-	5. Once the chat is linked to the record, the ‘Quick Links’ icon will become Orange.
+	5. Once the chat is linked to the record, the 'Quick Links’ icon will become Orange.
 By clicking on it you will be able to view the relevant records the chat is linked to.

-	6. In case you mistakenly linked the chat to the wrong record, you may always ‘Unlink’, Click on ‘Actions’ menu from the record page and choose ‘Unlink Chat’.
+	6. In case you mistakenly linked the chat to the wrong record, you may always 'Unlink’, Click on 'Actions’ menu from the record page and choose 'Unlink Chat’.